spread-ai/docs-comments/docs/module-4/understanding-graphql-mutations.md

 Remember that any fields that have an exclamation point in the SDL reference are required fields, so you need to supply a value for them when performing a mutation.

-For more on using the EIN Explorer, see [](../module-2/querying-spread.md#exploring-the-endpoint-field).
+For more on using the EIN Explorer, see [Querying spread](module-2/querying-spread.html#exploring-the-endpoint-field).

 ## Dataset permissions